wnetz/notes/school/CSE 468/Firewall.md

 ## Distributed
-only works if all of the firewalls are the same. otherwise a packet could get thorough on an alternate route
+only works if all of the firewalls are the same. otherwise a packet could get thorough on an alternate route in many distributed systems the rule setup and management is still centralized consistency and conflict checking are the main challenges
 ![[Distributed firewall.png]]

 ## Micro-Segmentation